madacol/blog/Time complexity.md

 This is how scaling ability of algorithms are measured.

-Let's assume we are dealing with algorithms that take a list of `n` items.
+Let's assume we are dealing with algorithms that take a list of `n` items.\

-Now let's imagine an algorithm that just iterates the list and returns the greatest item.
+For example, an algorithm that just iterates the list and returns the greatest item.\
 This algorithm only needs to do a simple iteration to know the results, and if we double `n`, the  **execution time** also doubles.

-If we tried to describe the mathematical function `ExecutionTime(n)`, the equation should look something like this:
+If we tried to describe the mathematical function `ExecutionTime(n)` of that algorithm, the equation should look something like this:

 <details style="margin-left: 1em;">
 <summary>